Yusuprozimemet/TriplexDynamiX/README.md

 6. Navigate to the appropriate directory to run the desired Python script.

 7. You can modify parameters in the YAML files for the scripts.
-Initially, this app was used for analyzing RNA triples stability.
-Although not all parameters and features are included at present, it serves as a useful starting point for researchers new to molecular dynamics.
-For further applications, refer to the OpenMM documentation.

 8. For any questions or issues, please contact me at Rouzimaimaiti.Yusufu@mail.huji.ac.il.